RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 call Var_Set #Pool,VAR SYMBOL, '0',Value
 ```

-Otherwise, a name is derived, see nnn.
+Otherwise, a name is derived, see <!--TODO-->nnn.
 The value is associated with the derived name:

 ```rexx <!--assignmentvarpoolone.rexx-->
 call Var_Set #Pool,Derived Name,'1',Value